 Garden buildings like sheds and log cabins are popular in the UK, due to their contemporary appearance and the versatility they offer.
 This is evident from the number of outbuildings we offer at Garden Buildings Direct.
 But, for your outdoor structure to remain in excellent shape all-year-round, maintenance is key.

 When it comes to treating your garden building, pressure-treatment can be your best option.
 In this article, we’ve compiled everything you need to know about treated wood and the numerous benefits it provides.

 How Does Pressure Treatment Work?

-The pressure treatment process works by dipping timber into tanks full of chemical preservatives to penetrate them – so the wood is situated in a vessel full of wood preservative.
+The pressure treatment process works by dipping timber into tanks full of chemical preservatives to penetrate them – so the wood is situated in a vessel full of wood preservatives.
 The process consists of drying the wood out naturally using a kiln or airflow.
 This procedure sure is a tedious one as it includes multiple steps, but the finished product will be rewarding.
 This is also carried out by most professionals and is not something you can do yourself.